openxrlab/xrslam/docs/en/get_started.md

 - In XRPrimer, run `./build-ios.sh` to configure some common dependencies.
 - In XRSLAM, run `./build-ios.sh` to generate the XCode project using cmake.
 - The target `xrslam-ios-visulaizer` is what you need to download to the iPhone, and an APP named `XRSLAM` will start automatically.
+Before run  `xrslam-ios-visulaizer`,  you should run the target `xrslam`  first,  to make sure  `lib/iOS/Release/libxrslam.a` is exist.
+However, if you want to use other versions of the `libxrslam.a ` library directly, you don't need to compile the target `xrslam` , just replace the  `lib/iOS/Release/libxrslam.a` .

 For more information on installation, please refer to [installation.md](./installation.md).